abin17varghese/CaseStudy/README.md

 3. display the Array
 4. counts the occurence of each letter
 5. dispaly counts
-create an Array charecters 2.1 declare an array of charecters and create it 2.2 create lower letters randomly assign to them array 2.3 return the array 2.4 display the Array of charecters 20 on each line 2.5 count the occurence of each letter 2.6 dispaly the counts
+create an Array charecters
+2.1 declare an array of charecters and create it
+2.2 create lower letters randomly assign to them array 2.3 return the array
+2.4 display the Array of charecters 20 on each line 2.5 count the occurence of each letter
+2.6 dispaly the count